How Can You Spot a Great cult classic movies?

 Dark comedy occupies an uncomfortable position in mainstream distribution.
 It is too cynical for family audiences, too specific for broad marketing, and too uncomfortable for viewers who want entertainment without provocation.

-Dr. Strangelove (1964) satirized nuclear policy with a specificity that could have dated badly.
+Dr. Strangelove (1964) satirized nuclear policy with a specificity that could have aged poorly.
 Instead, its central absurdity proved durable enough to keep the film relevant across decades of changing politics.

-Idiocracy (2006) received almost no theatrical marketing from its distributor, which correctly identified that its premise, a future society made stupid by anti-intellectualism and corporate culture, would not play well in a wide release campaign.
-It has since become a reference point in conversations about media, politics, and education that its distributor could not have anticipated.
+Idiocracy (2006) received almost no theatrical marketing.
+Its distributor correctly judged that the premise — a future society dumbed down by anti-intellectualism and corporate culture — would not sell in a wide release campaign.
+It has since become a reference point in conversations about media, politics, and education in ways its distributor never expected.

-These films tend to find audiences who feel that the film says something no other film is willing to say.
-That sense of recognition, of a film articulating something true that mainstream culture avoids, is a powerful engine for the kind of loyalty that sustains cult status.
+These films tend to find audiences who feel that the story says something no other film is willing to say.
+That sense of recognition — of something true that mainstream culture avoids — drives the loyalty that sustains cult status.

 What Separates a Genuine Cult Film From a Manufactured One?